zinic/abseta/docs/setting.md

 Despite the fact that there remained no evidence of what had happened to Tol Amas, the Tor held such sway that even if the Therai had not been responsible, the blame would still have found them.
 The Therai's willingness to use device correction as a weapon galvanized the other three guilds in opposition.
-It had been more than a thousand years since Abdica civilizations had witnessed a correction of this magnitude.
+It had been more than a thousand years since Abdican civilizations had witnessed a correction of this magnitude.
 The Tor demanded no less than two thirds of the Therai guild's assets in reparation.

-Pressure from the Metricos and the Mal Ortu was ineffective in swaying the entrenched Therai leaders.
-It was no secret given the unwillingness of the Therai to capitulate that war would be inevitable.
+The Tor delegation and proposal was met with open hostility and was unsuccessful in procuring a resolution.
+Pressure from the Metricos and the Mal Ortu was also ineffective in swaying the entrenched Therai leaders.
+Given the unwillingness of the Therai to capitulate, a guild war was inevitable.

-The Therai use the big boom but are routed by Tor and Metricos guild controllers.
-They are tricked by The Mal Ortu to commit to a location that has an already active device and then pin the Therai detachment.
-Set a month before the Therai's arrival the Mal Ortu device interacts with the invocation of the Therai correction schematic, fatally.
-Before the inevitable correction, a radius measured in hundreds of miles is bathed in heat so intense that entire forests are reduced to ash.
+Being one of the lesser of the four guilds, the Therai can not project enough force to effectively fight a war across the Ortu ocean.
+They instead double down on previous strategies.
+Correction effects are seen as their ultimate weapon.
+A correction large enough could end the war.

+The entire Therai fleet departs for Faena.
+Tor and Metricos guild controllers aboard vessels in a combined united guild fleet route the Therai with overwhelming force.
+The pressure applied by the larger fleet forces the Therai fleet to divert in retreat.

+The pursing united guild fleet forces the Therai to commit to the nearest Faenan coast.
+Unknown to the Therai, the geographic area was selected intentionally by the united guild fleet.
+Prepared, not far from the coastline, was a massive and already active device.
+With the Therai fleet and landing detachment effectively pinned they commit to execute the correction generating schematic.
+The enormous device quickly begins to spiral out of control.

-The resulting correction required to stop the spiral was greater than any academic expectation.
+The Mal Ortu activate their nearby counter-device in response.
+The goal of the counter-device is to force the spiral to invoke a correction sooner rather than later to limit the radius of damage.
+However, the effect required to halt the Therai schematic is greater than any Mal Ortu academic expectation.

+Instead of halting, the spiral of schematic effects compound.
 Tendrils of eerie violet energy arced across the scorched landscape, seeming to erupt from the ground itself.
 These immense threads of reality bending light stretched out across thousands of miles of Faena heartland to redirect and halt the combined device.
 The release of energy is so strong that it rips Faena up.
 Millions perish.
 Land becomes forever irradiated or otherwise tainted.
 Thousands of tons of fallout spew upwards into the sky from the mile deep trenches carved into the once verdant ground.

 The remaining forces of the united guilds topple the Therai and take over the guild house in their home city of Kokoria.
 This ends the lineage for the Therai guild and results in total occupation of Therai itself.
+The remaining Therai conductors are exiled and forced to live on a remote island in the Ortu Ocean.

-### The Long Dark
+#### The Long Dark

+Darkness blots out the sun for months.
+Weather pattern disruptions occur across all of Abdica.
+The climate changes as the fallout settles, altering the environment of the entire simulation.
+The effects of the correction continue to ripple outwards for years.
+The historical impact of this resulting era remains a cultural constant throughout all future ages.
+The Long Dark is the name given to the period of time spanning several years following the destruction of Faena.
+During this era the effects of the correction continue to alter the physical geography of the world in drastic ways.

+The Mal Ortu and Metricos carve between them a given a portion of Therai to administer.
+The new order of the guilds was largely divided up by the location of the cities they controlled.
+In an exchange of land and political favor, The Mal Ortu are gifted with the entirety of the guild house in Kokoria.

+Within months of the war, the guilds launch the first of many large scale projects.
+A massive fleet of ships and other vessels are constructed to replace the fleets destroyed in the war.
+The project is conducted under the auspices of the Mal Ortu Guild Reconstruction Council.
+Within a few years, the fleet is completed and begins its work of reestablishing trade routes.

+With the fleet in place, trade once again flourishes.
+The Faenan coasts finally begin revitalization efforts.
+The weakend Tor guild survives but is relegated to a place far behind the Mal Ortu and the Metricos.

+The fallout from the Therai war shows signs of clearing after 9 years.
+With in 12 the aberrant weather patterns normalize, making ocean transit far easier and less dangerous.

 5450sp - 7800sp